betajippity/betajippity.github.io/_posts/2021-07-31-porting-takua-to-arm-pt2.md

 There actually isn't much special about Universal 2 binaries per se, in the sense that multi-architecture support is actually an inherent feature of the Mach-O binary executable code file format that Apple's operating systems all use.
 A multi-architecture Mach-O binary begins with a header that declares the file as a multi-architecture file and declares how many architectures are present.
 The header is immediately followed by a list of architecture "slices"; each slice is a struct describing some basic information, such as what processor architecture the slice is for, the offset in the file that instructions begin at for the slice, and so on [[Oakley 2020]](https://eclecticlight.co/2020/07/28/universal-binaries-inside-fat-headers/).
-After the list of architecture slices, the rest of the Mach-O file is basically just like normal, except each architecture's segments are basically just concatenated after the previous architecture's segments.
+After the list of architecture slices, the rest of the Mach-O file is pretty much like normal, except each architecture's segments are concatenated after the previous architecture's segments.
 Also, Mach-O's multi-architecture support allows for sharing non-executable resources between architectures.

-So, because Universal 2 binaries are really just Mach-O multi-architecture binaries, and because Mach-O multi-architecture binaries don't do any kind of crazy fancy interleaving and instead just concatenate each architecture after the previous one, all one needs to do to make a Universal 2 binary out of separate arm64 and x86-64 binaries is to basically concatenate the separate binaries into a single Mach-O file and set up the multi-architecture header and slices correctly.
+So, because Universal 2 binaries are really just Mach-O multi-architecture binaries, and because Mach-O multi-architecture binaries don't do any kind of crazy fancy interleaving and instead just concatenate each architecture after the previous one, all one needs to do to make a Universal 2 binary out of separate arm64 and x86-64 binaries is to concatenate the separate binaries into a single Mach-O file and set up the multi-architecture header and slices correctly.
 Fortunately, [a lot of tooling exists](https://developer.apple.com/documentation/apple-silicon/building-a-universal-macos-binary) to do exactly the above!
 The version of clang that Apple ships with Xcode natively supports building Universal Binaries by just passing in multiple `-arch` flags; one for each architecture.
 The Xcode UI of course also supports building Universal 2 binaries by just adding x86-64 and arm64 to an Xcode project's architectures list in the project's settings.